 TILTING AGAINST CONFORMITY SINCE 2007, AND NOT THROUGH YET.

-Slightly Higher in Canada : What follows is a prospectus, apologia and explanation of why, in spite of appearances to the contrary, it is still possible to prevail.
+Making Sense and Sensations : It is still possible to imagine the impossible, and make it so.
 As Will Durant proclaimed, “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.”

 OUR CURRENT ACTIVE PROJECTS:

-¶ Sage-ing : Get your grace and gratitude on.
-New issue just released!
+¶ Sage-ing : Get your creative spirit, grace and gratitude on.
+New issue!

 ¶ Publications : Read all about it, that, them and the other thing.

 ¶ Story School : Narratives are the marrow of our lives.

 THE STORY SO FAR | A RUMINATION BY ROBERT MACDONALD